Explore Real Estate Finance Careers

 - Secure funds for purchases, from small properties to large portfolios of holdings

 For this type of career path, an education with an emphasis on both real estate and finance is essential.
-Successful loan officers may have a degree in business, finance or real estate finance, and will continue their education through continuing education or certificate courses to keep up-to-date on the latest regulations and opportunities regarding real estate financing.
+Successful loan officers will likely have a bachelor’s degree in business, finance or real estate finance, and will continue their education through continuing education or certificate courses to keep up-to-date on the latest regulations and opportunities regarding real estate financing.
+There will also most likely be on-the-job training in the first few months of employment.

 Other loan officer tasks involve the analysis of the current conditions in the regional real estate market, as well as the gathering of information about a buyer’s credit, the relevant properties and many other factors that may influence the purchase.
 The loan officer then completes all the necessary paperwork and makes sure the purchase and sales agreement is legally sound, so a solid understanding of real estate law is essential.